compujuckel/assettoserver-docs/docs/faq.md

 | `[CAR_156]` to `[CAR_169]` | Daishi PA                 |

 :::caution
-It is not possible to skip or have duplicate indices in the `entry_list.ini`.
+It is not possible to skip or have duplicate indices in `entry_list.ini`.
-Meaning that you cannot start your entry list with `[CAR_87]` to make everyone spawn at Heiwajima.
+This means that you cannot start your entry list with `[CAR_87]` to have all cars spawn in Heiwajima, or have multiple `[CAR_0]` entries to have more than 40 cars spawn in Tatsumi.
 :::

 ## How do I remove checksums? {#remove-checksums}